How does nanotechnology in medicine stand today?

 Researchers prioritise therapies involving individual gene manipulation or molecular pathways to address critical ailments efficiently.
-The likelihood of tailor-made solutions is a highly-sought goal of most genetic experts.
+The likelihood of tailor-made solutions is a highly sought-after goal of most genetic experts.
 Nanotechnology comes as a boon for scientists.
 Experts can break down any section of DNA for examination and operation.

 It is now possible to build nanorobots that can walk on the DNA and repair the minute parts of the cell without damaging other tissues.
-Technology aims at transforming a scientific dream into reality.
+The technology aims at transforming a scientific dream into reality.

-Companies manufacturing nanomedicines show a keen interest in increasing the ability of healthcare nanotechnology in targeting specific tissues or cells.
+Companies manufacturing nanomedicines show a keen interest in increasing the ability of healthcare nanotechnology to target specific tissues or cells.
 Here, nanoparticles are attached to liposomes or drugs to improve specific localisation.
 Each type of cell carries unique properties.
 So, it is easy to use nanotechnologies to identify cells of interest.
-That allows therapeutics and drugs to get to diseased tissue without damaging healthy cells.
+Therapeutics and drugs can get to diseased tissue without damaging healthy cells.

 Controlled drug release

 The release of the drug plays a vital role in curing any disease.
-However, some medicines release in an uncontrolled manner, triggering a series of ill-effects on the health of the patient.
-Also, the efficacy of the drug reduces in the process.
+However, some medicines are released in an uncontrolled manner, triggering a series of ill effects on the patient’s health.
+Also, the efficiency of the drug is reduced in the process.
 Even worse, the immunity system gets impacted, thereby slowing down the healing tenure.

-To combat the issue, scientists and researchers felt the need for controlled drug release.
+Scientists and researchers felt the need for controlled drug release to combat the issue.
 Nanoparticles can do this task.
 This specific area of research is still in its infancy stage.
 However, its implementation has shown proven results.

 The idea of triggered release can be obtained from outside the body or within the bodily system.
 Internal mechanisms encompass changes in the tumours’ environment compared to the surrounding tissue.
 External stimuli, on the other hand, include light, ultrasound, or temperature changes.

-Currently, efforts are directed to understand the release of drugs and diagnostic molecules from liposomes using heat and micro-bubbles from the ultrasound.
+Currently, efforts are directed at understanding the release of drugs and diagnostic molecules from liposomes using heat and micro-bubbles from ultrasound.
 A breakthrough in this area will boost medicine efficacy.
 With better results, many surgeries could be substituted by medicine.

-Cancer treatments cover the largest area for nanomedicines.
+Cancer treatments cover the most significant area for nanomedicines.
 Patients now benefit from modified chemotherapy that uses nanocarriers to reduce systemic toxicity and boost therapeutic efficacy.
 Doxil and Abraxane are notable examples of cancer nanomedicines that attained clinical success.

 Compared to traditional Doxorubicin, Doxil demonstrated enhanced efficacy and improved safety.
 The present Doxil formulation includes Doxorubicin in liposomes with 100 nm in diameter.
 It minimises Doxorubicin’s cardiotoxicity by reducing the drug’s peak cardiac level.